RepoGroup21/Repo/app_ideas.md

     - Compare colors to determine if they are the same or not.
 4. Money Manager
     - Keeps track of user spending and general money managing.
+5. Supplement Manager
+    - Keeps track of the supplements you buy and what they do for you.

 ## Top 3 New App Ideas
  - Budget Management